-Ms. Main has served as a member of our Board of Directors since the Spin Off.
-Ms. Main has served as the Senior Vice President and Chief Financial Officer of Teledyne Technologies Incorporated, a leading provider of sophisticated instrumentation, digital imaging products and software, aerospace and defense electronics, and engineered systems since November 2012.
-Prior to her current role, Ms. Main was the Vice President and Controller since March 2004.
-From 1999 to 2004, Ms. Main served as Vice President and Controller for Water Pik Technologies, Inc. Ms. Main also held numerous financial roles at the former Allegheny Teledyne Incorporated in its government, industrial and commercial segments.
+Ms. Main has served as a member of our Board of Directors since the Spin-Off and has served as the Senior Vice President and CFO of Teledyne Technologies Incorporated, a leading provider of sophisticated instrumentation, digital imaging products and software, aerospace and defense electronics, and engineered systems, since November 2012.
+Prior to her current role, Ms. Main was Teledyne's Vice President and Controller for approximately nine years.
+From 1999 to 2004, Ms. Main served as Vice President and Controller for Water Pik Technologies, Inc. Ms. Main also held numerous financial roles at the former Allegheny Teledyne Inc. within its government, industrial and commercial segments.
 Earlier in her career, Ms. Main held financial and auditing roles at the former Hughes Aircraft Company.
-Ms. Main is a member of the board of directors of Ashland Global Holdings, Inc., where she serves as the Chairperson of the Audit Committee and as a member of the Governance and Nominating Committee.
+Ms. Main is a member of the Board of Ashland Global Holdings, Inc., where she serves as the Chairperson of the Audit Committee and as a member of the Governance and Nominating Committee.
 Ms. Main is a member of the National Association of Corporate Directors and Women Corporate Directors.
-Ms. Main graduated from California State University, Fullerton with a Bachelor of Arts in business administration.
+Ms. Main graduated from California State University, Fullerton with a Bachelor of Arts in Business Administration.
 We believe Ms. Main is qualified to serve on our Board based on her experience in financial management.